fastapi/full-stack-fastapi-template/README.md

 - 📞 [Traefik](https://traefik.io) as a reverse proxy / load balancer.
 - 🚢 Deployment instructions using Docker Compose, including how to set up a frontend Traefik proxy to handle automatic HTTPS certificates.
 - 🏭 CI (continuous integration) and CD (continuous deployment) based on GitHub Actions.

+## Why the Switch from Vue to React

+With the latest release, we've transitioned from using Vue.js to React.js for the frontend.
+Here's why:

+- **Ecosystem Compatibility**: React's ecosystem better aligns with our project's needs and provides a wider range of libraries and tools that facilitate development and maintenance.
+- **Scalability and Performance**: React offers better performance and scalability advantages, especially as our project continues to grow in complexity and scale.
+- **Team Familiarity and Preference**: Our development team has more experience and a preference for working with React, which streamlines development processes and ensures better code quality.

 ### Dashboard Login